• Skip to primary navigation

 Notes

-If using tofu, I recommend using fried tofu which is firmer and can hold up in the wok well.
-You can buy tofu already fried at the Chinese grocery store, or fry your own firm tofu until a golden brown crust forms.
+1. Beef, chicken, pork and shrimp are common protein options.
+If using tofu, I recommend using fried tofu or firm tofu which can hold up in the wok well.
+You can buy tofu already fried at Asian grocery stores or fry your own tofu until a golden brown crust forms.

 Did you make this recipe?